avj2352/ds-algo-2020/aws-certification/aws-ccp-03.md

 - Security
 - Share resources

+### Organization Units

+Group of AWS account within an Organization which contain other organizations - creating an hierarchy

 ### Root Account User

 Its a single sign-in identity that has complete access to all services & resources in AWS account.
 Every account has a Root-account user.

+### Service Control Policies

+Gives central control over the allowed permission across all your AWS accounts in your organization, ensuring all your accounts stay within the organization's guidelines